 Write more comments to help other developers for variables, lines and sub-Vis.

-Use more math-code blocks for complicate calculations.
+Use more math-code blocks for complicated calculations.

 Other tips please refer to LabVIEW_rules_to_writes.docx

 Sourcetree and Bitbucket

 In this project, we are using the GIT(sourcetree) and remote server(Bitbucket) as our source control tools.
 In this section, we will introduce how to use sourcetree and Bitbucket.